Why Developers Need Penetration Testing

 A quick Google search for ‘data breach’ returns countless results.
 Just recently our sister company, RapidSpike, innocently found a data breach made by York City Council.
 It seems stories related to data breaches are reported daily.

-I only really came across a pen test once in previous employment.
-After completing work for a large, well known international brand, the application went through a web app test.
+I only really came across a Pentest once in previous employment.
+After completing work for a large, well known international brand, the application went through a Web Application Test.
 The reason for the test and the full test report were never really passed back to the development team.
 We were told of a few things that did not work, but were not informed of any potential vulnerabilities found, or even what the testers were looking for.
-Which kind of defeats the point of a pen test.
+Which kind of defeats the point of a Pentest.

 Penetration testing is the practice of testing a computer system, network or web application for vulnerabilities that can be exploited.
 There are numerous different types of pen testing that can be automated or manually performed by an ethical hacker.